asdia0/TripleMath/README.md

 ### Prerequisites

-To compile `TripleMath.tex`, ensure that you have $\LaTeX$ installed on your local machine.
+To compile `triple-math.tex`, ensure that you have $\LaTeX$ installed on your local machine.
 Additionally, download the [`asdia.sty` package](https://github.com/asdia0/asdia.sty).
 Follow the [installation instructions](https://github.com/asdia0/asdia.sty/blob/main/README.md#installation) provided in the repository to set it up correctly.

 ### Steps